Running out the clock: Basketball

 In basketball games, the clock stops when the ball is dead and runs when it is live.

 Running out the clock was a major problem in the early days of the National Basketball Association (NBA).
-Often, once a team grabbed the lead, they would spend the remainder of the game just passing the ball back and forth, in what was called stalling, a "delay offense", or more colloquially, "stall ball".
+Often, once a team obtained the lead, it spent the remainder of the game just passing the ball back and forth, in what was called stalling, a "delay offense", or more colloquially, "stall ball".
 The only hope for the defense was to attempt to steal the ball (which could give the offense opportunities to score an easy basket) or commit fouls and hope that the fouled team would miss free throws.

 Two notable examples of stalling occurred during the 1950–51 NBA season.
 The first was a November 1950 game with a final score of 19–18.
 The second, played in January 1951, had six overtime periods with only a single shot attempted in each.
 The NBA responded to these problems when Danny Biasone invented the shot clock, which was instituted for the 1954–55 NBA season.
 The NBA's shot clock gives teams 24 seconds to make a shot that hits the basket rim or scores, with the team losing possession if it fails to do so.
 This effectively eliminated stalling and, as once noted on the NBA's website, "accomplished nothing less than the salvation of pro basketball."